rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/_index.md

 1. In the **Grant Resources** section, select the Kubernetes resource operations that will be enabled for users with the custom role.
 1. Click **Save.**

-## Creating a Custom Global Role that Does Not Copy Rules from Another Role
+### Creating a Custom Global Role that Does Not Copy Rules from Another Role

-_Available as of v2.4.0_

 Custom global roles don't have to be based on existing roles.
 To create a custom global role by choosing the specific Kubernetes resource operations that should be allowed for the role, follow these steps: